vatbub/commandlineGames/Readme.md

 # commandlineGames
 Sometimes, I find myself being bored often looking for some quick and nice games that don't take long.
 On the other hand, I am a bit of a nerd and like the spirit of the command line.
-Then I am not nerdy enough to use Linux and I found only very few command line games for windows.
+Then again, I am not nerdy enough to use Linux and I found only very few command line games for windows.

 That's why I decided one night to start this collection of small mini console games in java and thus compatible with Windows, Mac and Linux.